bilalmalik101/Lab2.0/worksheet.md

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?
+Answer:
+Today is 2023/10/05
+Your birthday was 1950/12/30
+Hello, bjarne.
+You are 0 years, 0 weeks, and 0 days old today